Last Updated: October 24, 2022

 Then impose a community improvement, business improvement, or special business district, or whatever is legal in your state as a means of collecting extra sales tax to help pay for refurbishing.
 If the city has to give an economic development incentive package, make it the least that will possibly do the job.

 Next, change the name.
-Names evoke a mood, so position your mall carefully for its future.
+Names evoke a mood, so position your mall or shopping area carefully for its future.
 Disassociate yourself with the failed center as much as possible.

 If security is a problem or a perceived problem, post friendly security guard-hosts everywhere.
 Give them a unique greeting phrase, coupons to distribute, or an interesting and entertaining persona.

 For example, maybe the security folks are clowns or elves or info-babes.
-Have them offer to escort shoppers to their parking spaces.
+If the problem has been extreme, have them offer to escort shoppers to their parking spaces.

 If you need creative option suggestions, chances are you are ignoring our advice on the shopping center redevelopment page that you should seek mixed-use development instead of placing all of your faith in retail.